How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 If oil indeed finds its way to the spark plugs, an oil-soaked spark plug might not be able to make a spark effectively or at all, which means suboptimal or worse, no ignition, no combustion and no energy generation.
 Even if the fuel pump is supplying fuel to the chamber, the fuel will find a way to escape the cylinder without burning.

-An oily spark plug doesn’t sound like a big problem, however it actually has a number of negative effects, or in other words, there are several signs that might point to oil leaking into spark plugs as follows:
+An oily spark plug doesn’t sound like a big problem, however, it actually has a number of negative effects, in other words, there are several signs that might point to oil leaking into spark plugs as follows:

 Reduced engine performance and fuel efficiency